c0pperdragon/C64-Video-Enhancement/README.md

 as the common GND is located at the sleeve.

 Use the three-state switch at the back to select the video mode.
 The 240p/288p mode is not supported by all TVs and will probably create some de-interlacing artefacts.
-On the other side, this mode is perfect to feed into a dedicated upscaler that can handle it (the famous 'Framemeister' or the 'OSSC' come to mind).
+On the other hand, this mode is perfect to feed into a dedicated upscaler that can handle it (the famous 'Framemeister' or the 'OSSC' come to mind).

 ![alt text](doc/worldgames2.jpg "Output mode with visual scanline effect")